strogo/djpcms/djpcms/contrib/medplate/README.rst

-Djpcms Django compressor adaptation
+MedPlate
 =========================================

-Compresses linked and inline javascript or CSS into a single cached file.
+Compresses linked and inline javascript or CSS templates into a single cached file.

+MedPlat stands for Media temPlate and it is a sweet library for compressing templates css and javascript files.
+It started as a fork of 'django_compressor_ and it has evolved.

 Syntax::